Video by Gabriella Parsons

-- Currently one of five 2018 Artist Fellows at the Union for Contemporary Art
+- Finishing up the year as one of five 2018 Artist Fellows at the Union for Contemporary Art!

-- Directing The Caterpillar's Footprint, presented at OutrSpaces in Summer 2018.
+- Directed The Caterpillar's Footprint, presented at OutrSpaces with Kerfuffle in Summer 2018, and in partnership with The Lied Center at Educare in May 2018.

 - Adapted and directed Wynken Blynken and Nod at The Rose Theater in February 2018 for children ages 2-5 and families.
 Read a review in The Reader!

-- Hosts Wow!
-That's What I Call Improv Vol. 1 every third Thursday at 9pm at The Backline Theatre.
-Recently graduated from The Backline's Long Form Improvisation program.
+- Doing lots and lots of long form improvisation!
+Hosts Wow!
+That's What I Call Improv Vol. 1 every third Thursday at 9pm at The Backline Theatre and coaching the Harold house team, Scholastic Science Fair!